 “It’s a Christmas tree!”
 “A star!”
 “Baubles!”
-Either three-year-olds have longer attention spans than me, or Ms. Uecker is extremely skilled at capturing theirs.
+Either three-year-olds have longer attention spans than I do, or Ms. Uecker is extremely skilled at capturing theirs.
 I believe the latter is the case.
 The repetition of themes and vocabulary (in this case: about Christmas) throughout the day reinforces and aids their learning.

 This is followed by an exercise in which the class uses markers to decorate a picture of a tree (all the colors are reviewed to reinforce some of the vocabulary discussed at morning meeting); each student selects the color of his or her choice and adds something to the tree (typically a bauble or a star, but in one case a spider web).
 Their Christmas tree is eventually decorated by colorful dots and a creatively appropriated spider web.
 Ms. Uecker and Ms. Hinchliff take this opportunity to recap the colors the kids have learned in American Sign Language.
 As the kids gesticulate to the different colors, I watch from the back of class with a dropped jaw.
 These kids are really sponges when it comes to soaking up knowledge.

 Toward the end of class, the students are allowed to check out a book of their choice and then spend a few minutes reading alone.
 Library time soon draws to a close, and the kids line up once more to make their way back to Al Focolare.
 I part ways with the Pre-K 3 students with a heavy heart as I head for English class with the first graders.